haskell/blog.haskell.org/content/fast-iteration/index.md

 of GHC.
-It is a REPL ("[read-eval-print loop](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop)"), which means you can type expressions into it and it will run them, printing the result.
-There are a variety of ways to use `ghci` for fast feedback, from using `ghci` itself directly to featureful wrappers.
+It is a REPL ("[read-eval-print loop](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop)"), which means you can type expressions into it and it will run them, printing the result.  `ghci` is a good starting point for fast feedback because it doesn't have to fully compile code, rather it generates executable bytecode and skips machine code generation, making it inherently faster than a normal build.

+There are a variety of ways to use `ghci`, from using barebones `ghci` itself directly to featureful wrappers.

 ### `ghci` itself